 The Biomedical Advanced Research and Development Authority (BARDA) within HHS’ Office of the Assistant Secretary for Preparedness and Response (ASPR) manages the procurement and advanced development of medical countermeasures for CBRN threats, pandemic influenza and other emerging infectious diseases.

-Editor’s Picks: Articles and resources related to the Department of Health and Human Services.
+Select articles and resources related to HHS.
 Links may lead to external sites.